lancekmyers/stu/README.md

     or use whatever the hot new MCMC methods are.
 In such cases, I have to rewrite my model in TFP.

 Stu tries to address these issues.
-The guiding philosophy is that working with stu should be as pleasant as possible.
-I want stu to provide rich and helpful error messages that aid the user.
+The guiding philosophy is that working with stu should be as pleasant as possible, with the compiler providing rich and helpful error messages to the user.

 Numpy style broadcasting is supported, with all shapes checked at compile time.
 Note that this means that there are array operations not supported.